 Can Heartburn Come From an Underactive Stomach?

 It seems natural to assume that the unpleasant, painful, and distressing symptoms of heartburn come from too much stomach acid.
 Medical professionals often prescribe drugs that will suppress stomach acid to reduce heartburn.
-Antacids and drugs like Zantac or Nexium may provide short-term heartburn relief, but they don’t address the underlying cause of heartburn, which can be an underactive stomach that makes too little digestive acid and poorly digests food.
+Antacids and drugs like Zantac or Nexium may provide short-term heartburn relief, but they don’t address the underlying cause of heartburn.

-The name for the condition that may often result in heartburn is Hypochlorhydria or insufficient stomach acid.
-Our modern lifestyles encourage Hypochlorhydria by introducing constant stressors like busy lifestyles, sugar, caffeine, nicotine, and processed foods.
-When we feel stressed, our bodies naturally direct attention away from digestion and toward the famed “fight or flight” response.
+The name for this is Hypochlorhydria or insufficient stomach acid.
+Modern lifestyles encourage Hypochlorhydria with busy lifestyles, sugar, caffeine, nicotine, and processed foods.
+When we feel stressed or hurried, our bodies naturally direct attention away from digestion.
+Not to mention that most of us do not take the time to chew our food – a vital step in the digestive process, and the only one we can consciously control.

 Other symptoms of insufficient stomach acid and an underactive stomach in addition to heartburn include: